Vegan Lentil Tacos

 Vegan Lentil Tacos!
 These are the BEST swap for ground meat tacos with the same amount of protein and half the fat!

-Of all the recipes that I’ve put on this blog, these vegan lentil tacos are my favorite.
+Of all the recipes that I’ve put on this blog, these vegan lentil tacos are one of my favorites.
 My I-hope-you-will-make-these-first recipe, as I am confident in their ability to win over any die-hard omnivore.

 Plant-Based Tacos With Lentils